 Which are the best day trips from Bath for you?

 With a wealth of day trips near Bath to choose between, which one (or ones) will you go for?
-Whether it’s several separate coach day trips from Bath, a walking tour of a fascinating town or a private Stonehenge trip from Bath with your own car and guide, there’s so much to see in this part of south west England that it would be such a shame to miss out!
+Whether it’s several separate day trips from Bath, a walking tour of a fascinating town or a private Stonehenge trip from Bath with your car and guide, there’s so much to see in this part of south west England.

 More to read about visiting Bath and surrounding areas: